chartmogul/chartmogul-php/README.md

 * Install dependencies: `make build`.
 * Fix bugs or add features.
 Make sure the changes pass the coding guidelines by runing PHP CodeSniffer: `make cs`.
 You can also run `make cbf` to fix some errors automatically.
 * Write tests for your new features.
 Run tests and check test coverage with `make test`.
-* Generate api documentation by running `make doc`.
+* Generate API documentation by running `make doc`.
 * To run any composer commands or php scripts, use `make composer <commands>` or `make php <script>`.
 * If all tests are passed, push to the branch (`git push origin my-new-feature`).
 * Create a new Pull Request.